bytewalls/city_life_quality/README.md

 # city_life_quality

-> A simple VueJs app for finding and comparing various cities.
+> A simple VueJs app, playing around with what Vue offers and some open API's with city data.
+(Currently only using the teleport API)

 ## Build Setup

 ``` bash